 Right now I should be face-down in child pose in a Yin class at Wanderlust in Whistler.
 But life always has a way of making you rethink your ‘shoulds’ – it’s looking like I will miss the whole festival instead.
 There are some major forest fires burning in BC right now and the air quality is at a high risk.
-Having both a chronic illness and lung condition this means the best place for me to be right now is indoors.
+Having both a chronic illness and lung condition this means the best place for me to be right now is indoors with my trusty air purifier.
 As the festival kicked off yesterday and I wasn’t there I started to feel a little stressed and frustrated.
 I was supposed to cover the festival for a client and help out Tourism Whistler with some live story telling on their Instagram account.
 Thankfully, everyone has been super understanding and accepting that health comes first.
 So I let all that go, because while sure it’s disappointing- not attending a wellness festival isn’t an issue big picture.
 (It does make for a little practice in non-attachment!)

 However, I did find attending last year really helped me learn more and grow both as a student and an instructor.
 Also, it was just super fun and inspiring.
 I loved meeting people, taking classes from new instructors, trying new forms of meditation and in general seeing what good a lot of members of the industry are up to – from inclusivity to activism.
 So all this got me thinking, yoga and its teachings can be accessible – I don’t need to go to an festival to deepen my practice – and neither do you!
 All we need are a few resources, space and time.